Senipah/VBA-Better-Array/docs/api/methods/Filter.md

 : Optional

 Description
-: Boolean value indicating whether the filter should be applied recrsively to a jagged or multidimensional array.
+: Boolean value indicating whether the filter should be applied recursively to a jagged or multidimensional array.
 By default, only the outermost array will be filtered.

 ### Returns